ChuyCantu/Event-System/README.md

 // This is a free function - 7
 ```
 **NOTE:** This system currently only supports *void* as return type.
 This system is also not thread safe since I use it mainly in games with no multi threated events.
-(Subscription to member functions on instances marked as const and lambdas with captures are not currently supported)
+(Subscription to member functions on instances marked as const not currently supported)